openstack-archive/senlin/doc/source/contributor/policies/health_v1.rst

 -----------------------

-Since Senlin is designed to manage different types of resources, each resource type, i.e. :term:`profile type`, may support different sets of operations that can be used for failure recovery.
+Since Senlin is designed to manage different types of resources, each resource type, i.e. :term:`Profile Type`, may support different sets of operations that can be used for failure recovery.

 A more practical and more general operation to recover a failed resource is to